aminkhani/DSA/README.md

 <div align="right"><a href="#top" targert="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>

-<h3 id=="appro_algo">The following are the approaches used after considering both the theoretical and practical importance of designing an algorithm:</h3>
+<h3 id="appro_algo">The following are the approaches used after considering both the theoretical and practical importance of designing an algorithm:</h3>

 - #### Brute force algorithm
   - The **general logic structure** is applied to **design an algorithm**.
 It is also known as an **exhaustive search algorithm** that searches all the **possibilities** to provide the required solution.
 Such algorithms are of two types: